Gaius Terentius Varro: Later life

-Varro does not feature for the remainder of the Second Punic War, though later held two roles in the year 200 BC.
-He was part of a three-man diplomatic legation to North Africa, tasked with visiting Carthage, and senior Numidians.
-The ambassadors were instructed to inform Carthage that, despite the conclusion of the war in 201 BC, the general Hamilcar was continuing operations in Gaul and that Romans who had deserted to Carthage had not been repatriated.
+Varro does not feature for the remainder of the Second Punic War, although he would later hold two roles in the year 200 BCE.

+For the first role, Varro was part of a three-man diplomatic legation to North Africa, tasked with visiting Carthage, and senior Numidians.
+The ambassadors were instructed to inform Carthage that, despite the conclusion of the war in 201 BCE, the general Hamilcar was continuing operations in Gaul and that Romans who had deserted to Carthage had not been repatriated.
 Furthermore, they took gifts and congratulations to Masinissa, whose alliance with Rome had proved pivotal at the Battle of Zama, on his becoming King of Numidia.

-Varro also returned to Venusia, serving as one of the three triumviri coloniae ducendae, charged with increasing the local population by adding new colonists after the town's losses during the Second Punic War.
-It has been suggested he also served as a minter of coins down to the year 197 BC.
+For the second role, Varro also returned to Venusia, serving as one of the three triumviri coloniae ducendae, charged with increasing the local population by adding new colonists after the town's losses during the Second Punic War.
+It has been suggested he also served as a minter of coins down to the year 197 BCE.

 Varro then disappears from history, either retiring or dying.